 Yamagata style imoni

-What is Yamagata-style imoni?
+What is Yamagata-style Imoni?

 Why are there differences even within Yamagata Prefecture?

-Taro, an ingredient for imoni
+Taro, an ingredient in Imoni

 Photo by f_a_r_e_w_e_l_l – nipponichi no imonikai(2008) / Size-adapted.